-Subject leader: Mrs Parker (Based at Middleton Tyas)
+Subject leader: Mrs Parker and Mrs James

 Our English curriculum is driven through our vision of ‘roots to grow, wings to fly’.
 By the time children leave our school we want them to have high standards of literacy; to be equipped with a strong command of the written and spoken word and have a love of literature through widespread reading for enjoyment.